dibley1973/StoredProcedureFramework/UsingTheStoredProcedureFramework.md

     var context = new IntegrationTestContext("MyDatabaseConnectionName");
     context.MostBasicStoredProcedure.Execute();

+or

+    var context = new IntegrationTestContext("MyDatabaseConnectionName");
+    var parameters = new NormalStoredProcedureParameters { .... };
+    context.NormalStoredProcedure.ExecuteFor( parameters)

 ## TBC...
 As need to add method to set parameters for this kind of calling code!